dailystory/docs/articles/push-notifications/index.md

 Once the Push Notification is saved you can also [schedule when](#send-a-push-notification) and to whom the Push Notification is sent to.
 The Push Notification is also now available to add to a campaign's workflow.

 ## Edit a Push Notification
-To edit a Push Notification navigate to Content > Push Notifications and click the Push Notification you want to edit.
+To edit a Push Notification navigate to Content > Push Notifications and select the Push Notification to edit.

 ![All Push Notifications](/articles/push-notifications/push-04.png "All Push Notifications")